 Figure 3.
 Image simulation of a. aberrated model at 555 nm. b.
 Al-doped CL at 555 nm. c. aberrated model at (470-650 nm). d.
-Al-doped CL at (470-650 nm)
+Al-doped CL at (470-650 nm).

-3.2.
-Geometric Encircled energy and Spot Diagram
+3.2 Geometric Encircled Energy and Spot Diagram

 When the object moving away from the eye, the pupil size enlarges and a wider beam of light enters to cause deformation in the image focused on the retina.
-Two metrics were used to calculate the spot radius difference and to know which kind of aberration causes this deformation, they are EE and RMS.
+Two metrics (EE and RMS) were used to calculate the spot radius difference and to identify which kind of aberration causes the deformation.
 Geometric EE plot is given as a fraction of enclosed energy (%) as a function of radius from the spot center.
-RMS of spot diagram is another function used to show if the inserted doped CL minimize the spot radius and overcome the generated aberration inside the eye, RMS value is measured in (μ m).
-RMS diagram gives an indication about the amount of aberration and its kind.
+RMS of the spot diagram is another function used to show if the inserted doped CL minimize the spot radius and overcome the generated aberration inside the eye.
+The RMS value is measured in μ m.
+RMS diagram gives an indication of the amount of aberration and its kind.
 Unlike the MTF curves, the highest amount of aberrations appear when the spot size is large (highest values of RMS), indicating that little amount of energy is accumulated on the retina.

-In the following figures, the slope of each curve represents the amount of rays in spot (x-axis) diameter.
-High slope means small spot size which represents the best image performance.
+In Figure 4, the slope of each curve represents the amount of rays in spot (x-axis) diameter.
+High slope means a small spot size which represents the best image performance.
 At 555 nm light source, fractional EE and spot diagram of both aberrated and treated eye are shown in Figure (4.a.).
-High slope achieved by the red line which represents the doped-CL fractional energy.
-The blue curve belongs to energy accumulated on the retina by aberrated eye.
-At 50 %, the maximum radius difference between the two models is slightly less than 4 microns.
-Energy response of doped CL is highly raised above the free lenses eye which means the energy accumulates in a small spot (low value of RMS) on the retina.
+High slope achieved by the red line represents the doped-CL fractional energy.
+The blue curve belongs to energy accumulated on the retina of the aberrated eye.
+At 50%, the maximum radius difference between the two models is slightly less than 4 microns.
+Energy response of doped CL is higher than the free lenses eye indicating the energy accumulates in a small spot (low value of RMS) on the retina.
 This demonstrated by the spot diagrams in Figure (4.b.).
-The smaller the RMS, the more accumulated energy on retinal surface.
-Spherical aberration (on-axis aberration) presence caused an enlargement in aberrated eye spot size to $7.316 \,\mu m$, this defect was treated by aluminum doped aspherical CL.
-The effect of CL appears in spot minimization to $3.438 \,\mu m$.
+The smaller the RMS, the more accumulated energy on the retinal surface.
+Spherical aberration (on-axis aberration) presence caused an enlargement in aberrated eyespot size to 7.316 μ m.
+This defect was treated by aluminum-doped aspherical CL.
+The effect of CL appears in spot minimization to 3.438 μ m.

-Figure 4. a.
-EE of monochromatic light as a function of radius from centroid for aberrated eye (blue solid curve) and corrected eye with Al-doped CL (red solid curve). b.
-Spot diagram of monochromatic light the blue dots refer to the 555 nm light effect.
+Figure 4. (a) EE of monochromatic light as a function of radius from centroid for aberrated eye (blue solid curve) and corrected eye with Al-doped CL (red solid curve). (b) Spot diagram of monochromatic light the blue dots refer to the 555 nm light effect.

-Figure 5.a. shows the accumulated energy on the retina when it affected by polychromatic light.
-The blue dashed line refers to L&B eye which is far from y-axis to cause a large spot of $7.046~\mu m$ RMS as a result of spherical aberration and light dispersion (light rays focused in different focal points); this is called chromatic aberration.
-The energy fraction at 50% was improved when the CL was applied where the spot

-RMS minimized to 3.827 μ m.
-In this case, generated chromatic aberration was reduced by the doped lenses because the alumina NPs increases the v_d of the based polymer which means dispersion reduction.
+Figure 5.a. shows the accumulated energy on the retina when it is affected by the polychromatic light.
+The blue dashed line refers to L&B eye which is far from the y-axis to cause a large spot of 7.046 μ m RMS as a result of spherical aberration and light dispersion (light rays focused in different focal points); this is called chromatic aberration.
+The energy fraction at 50% was improved when the CL was applied where the spot RMS minimized to 3.827 μ m.
+In this case, generated chromatic aberration was reduced by the doped lenses because the alumina NPs increases the v_d of the based polymer suggesting dispersion reduction.